-The 9am service is a traditional Communion service, sometimes with hymns accompanied by our organist.
+The 9am service is a traditional Communion service, usually with hymns accompanied by our organist.
 It often follows the Book of Common Prayer (1662), which is loved for the beauty of its language and the contemplation and quiet it provides.

 Between 20-30 people meet to worship at this time, so usually we gather in the church’s choir stalls.
 This service generally lasts about 30-45 minutes, and all are welcome to stay for coffee and croissants in the Link afterwards.

 This service has something different going on every week.
 Arrive early for coffee and croissants in the Link and a chance to meet the 9am crowd, or just roll up for the start of the service – the choice is yours.

 This service is always relaxed and welcoming.
 Everyone gathers together to worship, and then children and youngsters have the opportunity to go out to their own age-related groups.
 There is also a soft-mat area in church with a few ‘quiet’ toys for little ones, and a separate crèche room with a wider selection of toys and a television link to the service.
 Or you are welcome to grab one of the play bags of ‘quiet’ toys for your child to use during the service (available just outside the crèche room).
 To find out more about our children’s work on Sundays, see here.